Exchange 2016 and 2019 End of Life Passed: Your Emergency Guide

 Another important factor to keep in mind is that currently, only those organizations can get the ESU who have their Exchange Server directly from Microsoft.
 Customers who bought through a CSP or other reseller must wait for further announcements.

-As the Exchange 2016 and 2019 end-of-life dates are now less than three months away, this question becomes even more important.
-Microsoft recommends that customers should not rely on this ESU program, but instead move to the new version ASAP.
+The Exchange 2016 and 2019 end of life dates have already passed.
+So this question becomes even more important.
+Microsoft recommends customers not to rely on this ESU program but instead move to the new version ASAP.

 For that, you can use the SysTools Exchange to Exchange Migration software, which helps to conduct a smooth, effortless transition.